navaneethkrishna547/repelix-detection-opencv/README.md

 # Animal Detection System using YOLOv8

-A real-time animal detection system built with Python, OpenCV, and YOLOv8, designed to run on Raspberry Pi for wildlife monitoring and agricultural protection applications.
+A real-time animal detection system built with Python, OpenCV, YOLOv8, and PyTorch, designed to run on Raspberry Pi 5 for wildlife monitoring and agricultural protection applications.

 ## 🎯 Overview